 But even when I’m conflicted about personal time versus volunteer time, even when I would rather be home in my garden or binging on a little bad TV, I wouldn’t volunteer my time if I didn’t love it and if I didn’t know that I make a difference in some way.
-Even when it’s hard, I remember it’s important.
+Even when it’s hard, I remember the benefits of volunteering.

 The Greater Good

-For me, volunteering feeds my soul—helping someone else, working toward a greater good, thinking of others and not just myself.
+For me, one of the main benefits of volunteering is that it feeds my soul—helping someone else, working toward a greater good, thinking of others and not just myself.
 It’s “soul food.”

 Is volunteering part of your personal life?
 Your professional life?